AkshitIreddy/Interactive-LLM-Powered-NPCs/README.md

-# Interactive LLM Powered NPCs: Enabling Realistic Dynamic Dialogue with LLM-Powered NPCs in Any Game

 ## Overview 😄📜

 Interactive LLM Powered NPCs, is an open-source project that completely transforms your interaction with non-player characters (NPCs) in any game!
 With this project, you can engage in conversations with NPCs using your microphone to speak.